eric-burel/data-fetching-patterns-in-react/README.md

 Data fetching is a nuanced aspect of development, yet mastering the appropriate techniques can vastly enhance our applications.
 As we conclude our journey through data fetching and content rendering strategies within the context of React, it's crucial to highlight our main insights:

 - **Asynchronous State Handler**: Utilize custom hooks or composable APIs to abstract data fetching and state management away from your components.
 This pattern centralizes asynchronous logic, simplifying component design and enhancing reusability across your application.
-- **Declarative Data Fetching**: React's enhanced Suspense model supports a more declarative approach to fetching data asynchronously, streamlining your codebase.
+- **Fallback Markup**: React's enhanced Suspense model supports a more declarative approach to fetching data asynchronously, streamlining your codebase.
 - **Parallel Data Fetching**: Maximize efficiency by fetching data in parallel, reducing wait times and boosting the responsiveness of your application.
 - **Lazy Loading with Suspense**: Employ lazy loading for non-essential components during the initial load, leveraging Suspense for graceful handling of loading states and code splitting, thereby ensuring your application remains performant.
 - **Data Prefetching**: By preemptively loading data based on predicted user actions, you can achieve a smooth and fast user experience.